 When reading an email that has already been received or sent, use the activity tab in the add-in to send the email to the project.
 The Activity tab contains the title of the currently-selected email, a “Send” button, and space to add a comment or task to the email message.
 “Send” to add the email to your project, or add a comment or task to the item before sending.
 Once an email has been sent to a Filevine project, the associated project will automatically be selected in the add-in when the email is open.

-When composing an email, you will have the option to send that email and attach it to the project upon sending.
+When composing an email, you will have the option to attach that email to the project upon sending.
 Just like with received emails, the email can be sent in the Activity tab of the add-in by selecting “Send.”
 Once an email has been sent to a Filevine project, the associated project will automatically be selected in the add-in when the email is open.
 In compose mode, you will also have the option to attach a document from a Filevine project.

 In Filevine, the email will appear as an orange email icon.
 This email will not use the project email.
 The “Sent from” and “Sent to” information will remain the same as in Outlook.